 3. Adrianus

 Adrianus is the Dutch variant of the name Adrian.
 It comes from the Latin name Hadrianus, which means ‘from Hadria’.
-This name was quite famous in early Christianity.
+One of the popular baby boy names in Dutch, this name was quite famous in early Christianity.
 Six Popes were named Adrian, including the renowned Adrian, the 6th, making it a historical name.

 4. Abbe